|Module Code: LN312|

 - to enhance students’ analytical and communicative skills through seminar presentations, and their critical approach through the translation project.

-Please note that this module outline may slightly change in Spring 2020.
-There are no obligatory or recommended readings prior to the start of the module in Spring 2020.
+Please note that this module outline may slightly change in Spring 2021.
+There are no obligatory or recommended readings prior to the start of the module.

 Week 1: Translation in theory and practice